 Flowers: Flowers occur in clusters of 10 to 15.
 They are tubular, pink with a blackish tip.
 (The less common Fumaria bastardii, also a weed, has 15-25 flowers per cluster.)

 Fruit/Seed: Small, smooth fruits are produced on a short stalk.
 The fruits contain several tiny seeds.

-Distribution: Fumitory most commonly occurs in crops, run down pastures, roadsides, home gardens and waste places.
+Distribution: Fumitory is widely distributed around the State.
+Most commonly occurs in crops, run down pastures, roadsides, home gardens and waste places.

 Status: Undeclared in Tasmania.

 - It may compete strongly with crops, particularly cereals, vegetable and legume crops.

 For further information contact the Department of Primary Industry, Water and Environment, Tasmania.